 GOES ABI Manager

-A program to manage GOES-ABI (Advanced Baseline Imager) data is under development, and is complementary to other my other satellite software such as GeoSatSignal (for multi-channel sensor combinations and projection remapping) and the MSG Animator (for simple single-channel animations).
+A program to manage GOES-ABI (Advanced Baseline Imager) data is complementary to my other satellite software such as GeoSatSignal (for multi-channel sensor combinations and projection remapping) and the MSG Animator (for simple single-channel animations).
 Currently the program supports GOES-16 (GOES-East) and GOES-17 (GOES-West).

 Getting the Data